SpatioTemporal/STAREmaster/README.md

 ## Using STAREmaster

-The STAREmaster package installs a binary createSidecarFile, whcih may be used to create a sidecar file for any of the supported datasets.
+The STAREmaster package installs a binary mk_stare, which may be used to create a sidecar file for any of the supported datasets.
 To
 use:

 <pre>
-createSidecarFile -d MOD09 data/MYD09.A2020058.1515.006.2020060020205.hdf
+mk_stare -d MOD09 data/MYD09.A2020058.1515.006.2020060020205.hdf
 </pre>

-To see a number usage options execute _createSidecarFile_ without any command line arguments.
+To see a number usage options execute _mk_stare_ without any command line arguments.

 To enable OpenMP multithreading, you may need to set the environment